Information and Communication Technology investigates the ways in which modern technologies are used in work and play.

 - Publishing in The Virtual World

 The world of online publishing is over taking traditional media.
 Youtube bloggers can regularly have audiences in the millions using only a lap top and a camera.
 We develop relevant real world communication skills in our students.
-Using a range of mediums and software, in conjunction with working in HTML, CMS’s, students publish a range of original material on the world wide web.
+Using a range of mediums and software, in conjunction with working in HTML and CMS’s, students publish a range of original material on the world wide web.
 They investigate issues such as design and layout, copyright, determination of appropriate content, etc.

 - Robots and Physical Computing